-\Prerequisites: Physics or AP Physics I and Pre-Calculus.
+Prerequisites: Physics or AP Physics I and Pre-Calculus.

-\A minimum Grade of B+ is required in both pre-requisite courses.
+A minimum Grade of B+ is required in both pre-requisite courses.

-\Entry is also based upon the HOF recommendation.
+Calculus or AP Calculus is required concurrently Entry is also based upon the HOF recommendation.
 AP Physics C consists of 2 semester long subjects which are equivalent to a first semester of a Calculus-based Physics college-level class and 1 semester of a calculus college-level class.
 AP Physics C is designed for students wishing to pursue a college-track as a Engineer, Astrophysics, Theoretical Physics (not all inclusive).
 APC Mechanics follows the curriculum implemented by the College Board.
 Specific topics include Kinematics, Newton's Laws of Motion, Work, Energy, and Power, Linear Momentum, Rotation, Oscillations, and Gravitation.
 APC Electricity and Magnetism follows the curriculum implemented by the College Board.
 Specific topics include Electrostatics, Conductors, Capacitors, Dielectrics, Electric Circuits, Magnetic Fields, and Electromagnetism.
+College majors that benefit from APC Mechanics and APC Electricity and Magnetism are linked.